DataDog/integrations-extras/shoreline/README.md

-# Shoreline Web Service Integration
+# Shoreline.io

 ## Overview

-Shoreline incident automation enables DevOps engineers to interactively **debug at scale** and quickly **build remediations** to eliminate repetitive work.
+Shoreline incident automation enables DevOps and Site reliability engineers (SREs) to interactively **debug at scale** and quickly **build remediations** to eliminate repetitive work.

 **The debug and repair feature** allows engineers to execute commands in real-time, across their server farm without having to SSH into the servers individually.
 You can execute anything that can be typed at the Linux command prompt, including Linux commands, shell scripts, calls to their cloud provider APIs, etc. Then, quickly turn these debug sessions into automations connected to Datadog monitors.
 The Shoreline app will automatically execute that automation whenever the monitor is triggered.
 This greatly reduces Mean Time To Repair (MTTR) and manual work.

+Shoreline helps everyone on call to be as good as your best SRE.
+Shoreline arms your entire on-call team with best practice debugging tools and approved remediation actions.
+This helps the whole team find and fix incidents more quickly with fewer escalations.
+It also ensures that incidents are fixed correctly the first time with fewer mistakes.

 To get started, [visit][visit] ![link_icon] to set up a trial account.
 ## Setup